 Try Success Training

-Success training helped immensely with my little one — it’s also quite rewarding for the parent as well.
+Success training helped immensely with my little one — it’s also quite rewarding for the parent.
 You can do it how you like, but here’s an example:

 Once finished with the bedtime routine, ask your toddler to set a time for when you should check on them.
 This could be in two or five minutes.
 Set the timer and leave the room.